JohnJeep/Learning-CS-Journey/README.md

-# Learning-Computer
+# Learning Computer Journey
-learning basic computer knowledge and fundamental philosophy.
+This repository is to help me record the process of learning computer science knowledge.
+Including basic theory and principles, at the same time, learning about fundamental philosophy.